 Many people have the idea that the probate process is something that must be avoided because legal fees and costs will eat up most of the assets and it will take years before anyone gets anything.
-While this may be true in some states, Colorado allows for an informal process that is fairly simple and cost effective.
+While this may be true in some rare cases, Colorado allows for an informal process that is fairly simple and cost-effective, sidestepping the worst headaches of probate.
 (Note: Colorado does provide for a more formal process if such a process is necessary.)

 How to Avoid Probate